Yemaek: Language

-It's attested in the Records of the Three Chinese Kingdoms the intelligence had been passed down for generations within East Barbarians that Gogooryo were a split branch of Booyo and their traditions and language are alike.
-It's further attested in the Records of the Three Chinese Kingdoms that the language of Okjo were generally identical to Gogooryo, though there existed differences at times and the language, manners and traditions of Ye were also generally identical to Gogooryo.
+It is attested in the Records of the Three Kingdoms that the knowledge had been passed down for generations within the Eastern Barbarians that Goguryeo was a split branch of Buyeo and their traditions and languages were alike.
+It is further attested in the Records of the Three Kingdoms that the language of Okjeo was generally identical to Goguryeo, though there existed differences at times and the language, manners and traditions of Ye were also generally identical to Goguryeo.